 Advice about improving your English and passing an ICAO English test from Aviation English Asia.

-As a pilot or controller, you are no doubt expecting a number of routine exchanges as part of your ICAO English test, but have you considered how you would respond if an unusual situation occurs?
-They don't get more unusual than this incident which occurred in August 2010.
-Read the article and then answer the questions.
+As a pilot or controller, you are no doubt expecting a number of non-routine exchanges as part of your ICAO English test, but they don't get more unusual than this incident which occurred in August 2010.
+So with that in mind, read the article and then answer the questions.

 Crocodile causes panic among passengers and crew